per2jensen/dar-backup/v2/README.md

 ````

-I have an alias in ~/.bashrc
+I have an alias in ~/.bashrc pointing to my venv:
 ````
 alias db=". ~/programmer/dar-backup.py/venv/bin/activate; dar-backup -v"
 ````